 - Reasonable medical, hospital, and nursing expenses of the last illness of the decedent;

 - Rent payable by the decedent for not more than three months in arrears;

 - Wages, salaries, or commission for services performed for the decedent within three months prior to death of the decedent;

 - Assistance paid under the Public Assistance to Adults Program;

 - All other claims.
 Sec.
 8-105.

-Estate TaxEstates less than $4 million (for decedents dying during 2018) or $5 million (for decedents dying on or after January 1, 2019) will pay no estate tax.
+Estate TaxEstates less than $5 million (for decedents dying on or after January 1, 2019) will pay no estate tax.
 Above that amount, the estate is subject to tax at graduated rates up to 16%.
 MD CODE ANN.
 TAX-GEN § 7-309.